The Service, Hospitality and Tourism Management programme gives you access to further education

 An individual prior learning assessment (IPLA – Individual Prior Learning Assessment – exemption from entrance requirements) will tell you whether your application for admission to a study programme may be considered for quota 2 admission.
 Learn more about individual prior learning assessment.

-The foreign university typically requires information about the courses you have completed as well as the comprehensiveness of these courses.
+The foreign university typically requires information about the programme elements you have completed as well as the comprehensiveness of these elements.
 Furthermore, they will require information about your grades and a reference to the curriculum for your specific study programme.
-This information can be found on the webpage of your study programme.

-UCN has decided not to establish specific cooperation agreements with foreign universities regarding top-up study programmes due to the fact that we have experienced that our students request individualised solutions.
-Therefore, you have to explore your opportunities yourself.
+UCN has decided not to establish specific cooperation agreements with foreign universities regarding top-up study programmes since we have experienced that our students request individualised solutions.
+Therefore, you must explore your opportunities yourself.

 These organisations will typically be one of the following: